-It's time again for the spectacular Rhema Christmas lights display!
-Rhema introduced its Christmas display in 1982 with about 60,000 lights.
-This year more than two million lights will decorate the campus from Thanksgiving Eve (Wednesday, November 25) through New Year's Day.
-The glittering lights will shine from 5:30 to 11:30 each night.
-The display is expected to draw more than 200,000 visitors from Oklahoma and surrounding states.
+It's time once again for the spectacular Rhema Christmas lights extravaganza!
+This brilliant display of twinkling lights first began in 1982 with about 60,000 lights.
+Today more than two million lights adorn the campus from Thanksgiving Eve (Wednesday, November 23) through New Year's Day.
+The glittering lights will shine every day from 5:30 to 11:30 p.m.
+The display typically draws more than 200,000 visitors from Oklahoma and surrounding states.
 Admission is free.

 The Rhema campus is located on 71st (Kenosha) between 145th (Aspen) and 161st (Elm) in Broken Arrow, Oklahoma.

-Back again this year is the "Christmas tree forest."
-It's a 14-foot tree surrounded by smaller, beautifully lit metal trees.
-And as always, the vibrant Rhema Park bridge acts as a remarkable centerpiece to the whole display.
+Back again is the "Christmas tree forest."
+It's made up of a 14-foot tree surrounded by smaller, beautifully lit metal trees.
+And as always, the vibrant Rhema Park bridge acts as a remarkable centerpiece for the entire display.

 Taking In the View

-There are several ways to view the display.
-You can drive around the Rhema campus, walk around campus and through the park, or take a horse-drawn carriage.
-Carriage rides will be available (weather permitting) now through January 1st.
+There are several ways to see the Rhema Christmas lights.
+You can drive through the campus, walk around the campus and Rhema Park, or take a horse-drawn carriage.
+Weather permitting, carriage rides will be November 24 through January 1.

 Carriage rides are $10 for each adult and $5 for each child.

-We designed Rhema’s Christmas lights display to provide a safe, peaceful, and fun atmosphere in which people can enjoy the Christmas season.
+Rhema's Christmas lights display was designed to provide a safe, peaceful, and fun atmosphere in which people can enjoy the Christmas season.
 We want to bless our community and point visitors to the love of Jesus Christ and the real meaning of Christmas.